Quansight-Labs/jupyter-accessibility-workshops/blog-draft.md

 # Join us for the Jupyter Accessibility Workshops (Part 1)

 At long last, Jupyter accessibility workshops are here!
-This is a series of [Jupyter community workshops](https://blog.jupyter.org/jupyter-community-workshops-cbd34ac82549) aimed at increasing accessibility knowledge within the ecosystem and making Jupyter projects more usable for disabled people.
+This is a series of [Jupyter community workshops](https://blog.jupyter.org/jupyter-community-workshops-cbd34ac82549) aimed at increasing accessibility awareness within the ecosystem and making Jupyter projects more usable for disabled people.

 The goal is to make accessibility efforts more prominent across the many Jupyter projects.
 Much of what we discuss will relate to the [Web Content Accessibility Guidelines](https://en.wikipedia.org/wiki/Web_Content_Accessibility_Guidelines) and how to apply them in open source, scientific spaces where this work has historically been neglected.